mksunny1/apption/docs/api/action/classes/Lazy.md

 # Class: Lazy\<T\>

-Wraps a function that returns a real list or map of functions or objects to work with.
+Wraps a function that returns a real value to work with when an action is triggered.
+ALl actions exported by this module ([act](../functions/act.md), [call](../functions/call.md), [set](../functions/set.md), [del](../functions/del.md))
-It removes the need to hold references to concrete objects before-hand, which may be memory-inneficient.
+recognise instances of this type.
+This removes the need to hold references to concrete objects before-hand, which may be memory-inneficient.

 ## Example